How To Integrate Your Email Marketing And Social Media Efforts

 - Wix or Squarespace: Using one of these top website builders will make it easier than ever for you to set up your landing page and lead magnets that you can drive traffic to via your email list and social media.

 - SocialPilot: Social media marketing isn’t for the faint of heart, especially if you want to do it well.
-Use a social media tool to manage it all (including analytics) from one dashboard.
+Use a social media tools to manage it all (including analytics) from one dashboard.

 - Grammarly: It’s best practice to run both your social media copy and your email copy through Grammarly to ensure the language you’re using sounds as good in real life as it does in your head.